Genetically modified virus: General usage

 None of these three processes are mutually exclusive.
 Where only process 2. occurs and it results in the expression of a genetically modified gene this will often be referred to as a transient expression approach.

 The capacity to infect host cells or tissues is a necessary requirement for all applied uses of genetically modified viruses.
 However, a capacity for viral transmission (the transfer of infections between host individuals), is either not required or is considered undesirable for most applications.
 Only in a small minority of proposed uses is viral transmission considered necessary or desirable, an example is transmissible vaccines.
-This is because transmissibility considerably complicates to efforts monitor, control, or contain the spread of viruses.
+This is because transmissibility considerably complicates efforts to monitor, control, or contain the spread of viruses.

 History

 In 1972, the earliest report of the insertion of a foreign sequence into a viral genome was published, when Paul Berg used the EcoRI restriction enzyme and DNA ligases to create the first ever recombinant DNA molecules.
 This was achieved by joining DNA from the monkey SV40 virus with that of the lambda virus.
 However, it was not established that either of the two viruses were capable of infection or replication.

 In 1974, the first report of a genetically modified virus that could also replicate and infect was submitted for publication by Noreen Murray and Kenneth Murray.
 Just two months later in August 1974, Marjorie Thomas, John Cameron and Ronald W. Davis submitted a report for publication of a similar achievement.

 Collectively, these experiments represented the very start of the development of what would eventually become known as biotechnology or recombinant DNA methods.